 Getting into a car accident can be a scary experience for everybody involved.
 The aftermath of a collision is often confusing, and victims of car accidents are left dealing with injuries, property damage, and aggressive insurance carriers.
 One of the most important aspects of any car accident collision is determining liability for the incident.
-Unfortunately, determining liability can be incredibly difficult.
+Unfortunately, determining liability can be incredibly difficult, even with the help of our Lexington injury lawyers.
 Here, we want to discuss how fault is determined in the aftermath of a Kentucky car accident, as this will play a significant role in who gets compensation and how much they get.

 The most important thing that drivers and passengers need to do in the aftermath of a car accident is to ensure their health and well-being.
 Anybody injured in a Kentucky vehicle collision needs to seek medical care for their injuries, regardless of how minor the injuries may seem.
 Kentucky car accident victims who receive immediate medical care are not only ensuring their well-being, but they are also establishing a link between the injuries and the collision.

 However, the process of determining fault in a car accident also begins soon after the collision occurs.
 If it is safe to do so at the scene of the crash, car accident victims should take the following steps to help their case:

 In the hours and days following the collision, there will be opportunities to gather further evidence, but it may be necessary to speak to a Lexington car accident lawyer for assistance with your case.
 If another person caused your crash, an attorney will get to work gathering and preserving any additional evidence needed to prove liability.
 This can include working with businesses or homes near the crash to obtain any video surveillance that may be available.
 An attorney can also use their resources to obtain vehicle “black box” data as well as cell phone records if distracted driving is suspected as the cause of the crash.